Christmas Markets on the Danube

 - Guided sightseeing in Vienna, Krems-Melk, Passau and Regensburg

-Prices are shown in CA$, per person based on two people sharing a double cabin.
+Prices are “starting from” rates, shown in CA$, per person based on two people sharing a twin cabin.
 Single prices are available on request.
-Prices listed are regular prices and do no include adjustments for special offers.
-Adjusted prices will be quoted at the time of your inquiry and are dependant on the date of booking and availability of cabins.
+Prices listed are regular prices and do not include adjustments for special offers.
+Adjusted prices will be quoted at the time of your inquiry and are dependent on the date of booking and availability of cabins at that time.

 Embarkation today no later than 5:00pm.